Ohio State Reformatory

 The Ohio State Reformatory was added to the National Register of Historic Places in 1983.
 In 1995, the Mansfield Reformatory Preservation Society was formed to conduct tours and raise funds towards the building’s rehabilitation.

 In the Media

 The Ohio State Reformatory has been featured in numerous television programs and movies.
-In 1975, Harry and Walter in Harry and Walter Go To New York spent some time behind bars at the prison.
-1 The facility was used for several scenes in Tango & Cash in 1989, and again in the Shawshank Redemption in 1994, which involved the creation of Brooks’ apartment, an officers’ quarters, the warden’s office and a replica cell block inside the administration building.
-The prison was also used as a Russian prison for General Ivan Radek in the 1997 movie Air Force One in 1997.
+In 1975, Harry and Walter in Harry and Walter Go To New York spent some time behind bars at the prison, and the facility was used for several scenes in Tango & Cash in 1989, and again in the Shawshank Redemption in 1994.
+1 The complex was also used as a stand-in for a Russian prison in the 1997 movie Air Force One.